haga-rak/fluxzy.core/docs/actions/MountWelcomePageAction.md

 {.alert .alert-info}
 :::
-**requestHeaderReceivedFromClient** This scope occurs the moment fluxzy parsed the request header receiveid from client
+**dnsSolveDone** This scope occurs the moment fluxzy ends solving the DNS of the remote host
 :::

 ### YAML configuration name